christyram99/random-generator/README.md

 Generate random values, includes intenegers, floats and boolean values.

-**Note:** This is module will work in both client side and server side
+This is module will work in both client side and server side

 ## Installing